Have you ever felt paused in a moment? Or as if you’ve lived the very moment before?

-There may be a possibility that you might have dreamed a certain scenario which you might not even recall, for it is embedded deep down in your subconscious mind.
+There may be a possibility that you might have dreamed of a certain scenario that you might not even recall, for it is embedded deep down in your subconscious mind.
 It brings it up again and relates it to the scenario in front of you.

 Such an occurrence sounds vague and unjustified but it surely is possible.